dioxus-community/dioxus-helmet/README.md

 use dioxus_helmet::Helmet;
 ```

-Then you can just use in in your components like this
+Then you can just use it anywhere in your components like this:

 ```rust
     cx.render(rsx! {